arobinsongit/SQLtoSplunkHTTP/README.md

 ## Credit

-Thanks to Brian Gilmore (@BrianMGilmore) for pointing me in the direciton of the new HTTP collector.
+Thanks to Brian Gilmore (@BrianMGilmore) for pointing me in the direction of the new HTTP collector.

 ## License